Q: What Color Should I Paint My Hallway?

 Choose Swirling Smoke for your hallway color, to add light to your hallway and still tie rooms together with a neutral paint color.

-Add warm neutral décor in paint colors like Prairie Dust and Hindu Lotus.
+Add warm neutral décor in paint colors like Prairie Dust and Bronze Statue.
 Use Afternoon Tea for furniture and drapes.

 find warming neutrals